 Implication 3 (no classical strong AI).
 It is no doubt that a simulation of the behavior or functionality of mental processes is possible, in principle.
 What seem to remain outside this possibility are the intrinsic, experiential aspects, although many consider that somehow these should "emerge" if we merely simulate the functionality.
-However, since Claim R++ is refuted by Corollary 1, and by the thought experiment from §II A, consciousness cannot be reduced to classical computation.
-Hence, it cannot be simulated classically, and the strong AI thesis is challenged.
-And if epiphenomenalism is false (Objection 4) and even the simulation of mental processes require quantum effects, it may be possible to refute the Strong AI thesis.
-But these results leave open the possibility to simulate mental states on quantum computers.
+However, since Claim \mathbb{R}^{++} is refuted by Corollary 1, and by the thought experiment from §II A, consciousness cannot be reduced to classical computation.
+Hence, it cannot be simulated classically, and the strong AI thesis is refuted.
+But these results leave open the possibility to simulate it on quantum computers.